Finding the Passion in Us and Our Kids

 I am passionate about people finding their passion for the longest time I hadn’t been able to live my dream… for the last couple of years … well eight (8) years precisely.

 Then one day I got angry, I realized I had no time for me and no life at all.
-And I loved it, all I did revolved around my kids; as I write it still does nothing has changed.
+All I did revolved around my kids; as I write it still does nothing has changed.
+The only difference is I intentionally create time for me now while I create time for them.

 But now I have found a way to schedule me back in.
 Now that I know better, I’m learning to balance it all (their life and mine) and that is what I plan to do.